-6.2 Linking the 1997 Conditions File and/or the Other 1997 MEPS Event Files to the 1997 Prescribed Medicines File
+5.2 Linking the 1998 Conditions File and/or the Other 1998 MEPS Event Files to the 1998 Prescribed Medicines File

 Due to survey design issues, there are limitations/caveats that an analyst must keep in mind when linking the different files.
 Those limitations/caveats are listed below.
-For detailed linking examples, including SAS code, analysts should refer to the 1997 Appendix File.
+For detailed linking examples, including SAS code, analysts should refer to the 1998 Appendix File.

-6.2.1 Limitations/Caveats of RXLK and CLNK
+5.3 Limitations/Caveats of RXLK and CLNK

-The RXLK file provides a link between the 1997 prescribed medicine records and the other 1997 MEPS event files.
+The RXLK file provides a link between the 1998 prescribed medicine records and the other 1998 MEPS event files.
 When using RXLK, analysts should keep in mind that a prescribed medicine event may link to more than one medical event.
 When this occurs, it is up to the analyst to determine how the prescribed medicine expenditures should be allocated among those events.
 In order to obtain complete information about those other event files, the analyst must link to the other public use event files.

-The CLNK provides a link between the 1997 Conditions File and the 1997 Prescribed Medicines file.
+The CLNK provides a link between the 1998 Medical Conditions File and the 1998 Prescribed Medicines file.
 When using the CLNK, analysts should keep in mind that (1) conditions are self reported and (2) there may be multiple conditions associated with a drug purchase.
 Analysts need to verify that a particular medication is indeed an appropriate medication in treating the condition.
-Moreover, there may be some drugs that were purchased to treat a specific health condition for which there is no such link to the condition file.
+Moreover, there may be some drugs that were purchased to treat a specific health condition for which there is no such link to the condition file because the respondent did not report the condition as being related to the prescribed medicine.